 Our Kitty Todd Preserve consists of nearly 1,200 acres of northwest Ohio’s Oak Openings Region.
 This complex of oak savanna and wet prairie developed on sand and clay deposited by glacial Lake Warren, the ancient predecessor of present-day Lake Erie.
 The combination of porous sandy soils of the former beach ridges and an impervious clay layer beneath those soils creates an unforgiving environment that fluctuates from flooding in the spring to arid in midsummer—creating a variety of habitat types for birds.
 All told, Kitty Todd is home to roughly 140 native bird species.
 Species you’ll spot here in the summer: lark sparrow, Baltimore oriole, scarlet tanager, alder flycatcher, willow flycatcher, gray catbird, blue-winged warbler, yellow-breasted chat, indigo bunting, sandhill crane, red-eyed vireo, ovenbird, and blue-gray gnatcatcher.

 Great Egret Marsh Preserve consists of more than 150 acres of marsh and surrounding upland in Ottawa County, across the road from East Harbor State Park.
 The preserve’s marshes are part of the West Harbor Basin, a long, narrow pool of Lake Erie backwater that geologists believe was once the channel of the Portage River.
 The natural productivity of the preserve’s coastal marshes makes it a haven for the millions of birds that feed and rest in the region each year during spring and fall migrations.
+A pair of bald eagles created a nest nearby that you can see from the preserve.
+They enjoy the abundant supply of fresh-caught fish and wildlife of the wetlands.
 Species you'll spot here in the summer: killdeer, common tern, marsh wren, pied-billed grebe, American bittern, least bittern, great egret, common gallinule, yellow warbler, indigo bunting, bobolink, dickcissel, and Baltimore oriole.

 At 2,000 acres, Morgan Swamp Preserve is home to an abundance of wetlands, including swamps, bogs, beaver ponds and vernal pools.
 It’s part of a greater wetland system called the Grand River Lowlands, which got its start some 12,000 years ago when portions of northeastern Ohio’s Ashtabula and Trumbull Counties were occupied by a large glacial lake.
 These wetlands are critical to the health of the Grand River, a designated Wild and Scenic River, and are the backdrop for many of the 100 bird species that have been documented there.
 Species you'll spot in the summer: wood duck, scarlet tanager, hooded warbler, cerulean warbler, common yellow throat, swamp sparrow, wood thrush, veery, great-crested flycatcher, eastern kingbird, eastern bluebird, tree swallow, and bobolink.

-The Nature Conservancy’s 20,000-acre Edge of Appalachia Preserve is a crown jewel of southern Ohio’s forests.
+The Nature Conservancy’s 20,000-acre Edge of Appalachia Preserve System is a crown jewel of southern Ohio’s forests.
+It is made of many connected smaller preserves.
 This area is one of the most biologically diverse collections of natural systems in the Midwest, encompassing rugged woodland, prairie openings, waterfalls, giant promontories and clear streams.
 This medley of habitat types supports a range of both breeding and migratory birds.
 More than 172 species of birds have been recorded at the preserve.
+With five unique trails and over 27 miles of available hiking, you'll be able to discover birds you might not see anywhere else.
 Species you'll see here during the summer: cerulean warbler, prairie warbler, worm-eating warbler, Kentucky warbler, pine warbler, blue-winged warbler, Chuck-Will’s-widow, whip-poor-will, ruffed grouse, blue grosbeak, black vulture, grasshopper sparrow, and Henslow’s sparrow.